Kim’s Easy Slow Cooker Turkey Chili

 -This is a really fun recipe because you can mix it up every time that you make it.
 My unofficial name for this recipe is “my everything but the kitchen sink” chili recipe because I also throw whatever leftover vegetables that I have from the week into the pot.
 Spinach (as seen in the chili at the top of this post) is especially tasty in it!
 The other good thing about this recipe is that you can use all fresh ingredients or a combination of fresh and canned depending on your time constraints.
 (I.e. I now usually make my black beans in the slow cooker.
 Just follow the instructions on the back of the bag of beans.)

 -On a family meal night, you can just serve the chili with rice and a salad for a full meal.
-For the Super Bowl, I suggest that you serve the chili with shredded cheese, sour cream and chopped onions.
+For the Big Game, I suggest that you serve the chili with shredded cheese, sour cream and chopped onions.
 Your family and/or guests will probably like those toppings.

 -One last tip: chili is more flavorful if you serve it the day after you cook it.